sanfinity-Iot/openremote/User-Guide:-Use-When-Then-Rules.md

 When-Then rules are used in combination with the or-rules UI component.
 They are meant to be used to allow application users to define 'When this, then this' statements.
-For example "turn on a light when it's clouded" or "send push notification to anybody who reaches the stadium".
+For example "turn on a light 5 minutes before sunset" or "send push notification to anybody who reaches the stadium".
 ![Manager Rules Editor](https://github.com/openremote/Documentation/blob/master/manuscript/figures/Manager%20-%20When-Then%20Editor.png)

 # Guide to setting up your first When-Then rule